Documentation Index

 General property and ontology files

-Zilliant CPQ uses specific files to store and maintain application system properties and ontology-based customization of the application.
+Zilliant CPQ uses specific files to store and maintain application system properties and support ontology-based customization of the application.

 Access properties and ontology files